danielalvesbr/danielalvesbr/README.md

 💻 Technical Background: Electronics Technician, CEFET-MG

-🗣️ Languages: Fluent in Portuguese and Spanish; B2 in English
+🗣️ Languages: Fluent in Portuguese and Spanish; C1 English

 🚀 Passionate about technology, coding, and exploring new solutions.